Ukrainian community in Jordan

 Most of Ukrainian citizens live in the largest cities in Jordan - Amman, Zarqa, Madaba, Irbid, Aqaba, Karak.

-On March 31, 2018, was held a concert dedicated to the completion of the celebration of Shevchenko's days.
-Members of "Ukrainian House in Jordan" performed new songs and poems, the records will be sent to the Competition Committee "Taras Shevchenko unites nations."
+On March 31, 2018, a concert was held dedicated to the completion of the celebration of Shevchenko's days.
+Members of "Ukrainian House in Jordan" performed new songs and poems.
 Well-known Ukrainian artist Ivan Marchuk attended the event, and wished success to participants.

 Embassy of Ukraine in Jordan